Ferossgp/speculator/README.md

 # Speculator
+# NOTE: This repository is not ready and will contain the code for the approach theoretically described in my Bachelor Thesis and [Paper](https://link.springer.com/chapter/10.1007%2F978-3-030-29852-4_5).
+It contains the code which was used to test the ability to use that approach (Translation of Clojure to Boogie).

 Speculator is a tool to translate Clojure code to Boogie.
 The tool aims to find ahead of time errors in program.